apache/directory-fortress-core/README-QUICKSTART-DOCKER-SLAPD.md

 ```

  More about this step:
-  * Provides the coordinates to the ldap server running inside Docker container.
-  * Replace the 'fortress.port' value with result from ```echo $CONTAINER_PORT```.
-  * if Docker image running on a different machine, replace fortress.host to point to it.
-  * Tests the APIs against your LDAP server.*
+  * Tests the APIs against your LDAP server.

 3. Verify the tests worked: